2017 TEEAP STEM Conference

 If you encounter any problems or have a question about registering for the conference, please contact us.

-2017 Special Interest Session Application
+2017 Special Interest Sessions

-Use the link above to submit an application to be a presenter.
+Use the link below to submit an application to be a presenter.
 You will receive an email within one to two weeks to let you know your application has been received.
 After all applications have been reviewed, we will contact you in June or July with another confirmation to let you know if your application was accepted.

 Special Interest Sessions are scheduled to be 50 minutes long.
 Free WIFI, AV equipment (speakers, LCD projectors, etc.) and access to electrical power is provided in all of the special interest session rooms.
 We do accept requests for double sessions if you feel you need more time for a more hands-on session activity.
 If you are interested in a double session or have any other special requests or questions please make a note in the Special Request area of the application.